 Machine Learning develops algorithms to find patterns or make predictions from empirical data and this master’s programme will teach you to master these skills.
 Machine Learning is increasingly used by many professions and industries such as manufacturing, retail, medicine, finance, robotics, telecommunications and social media.
 Graduates from the programme will be experts in the field, qualified for exciting careers in industry or doctoral studies.

 Machine Learning at KTH

 The first grouping of courses describes how machine learning is used to solve problems in particular application domains such as computer vision, information retrieval, speech and language processing, computational biology and robotics.
 The second course grouping gives the students the chance to take more basic theoretical courses in applied mathematics, statistics, and machine learning.
-Of particular interest to many will be the chance to learn about and understand in detail the exciting field of deep learning through several state-of-the-art courses such as:
+Of particular interest to many will be the chance to learn about and understand in detail the exciting field of deep learning through several state-of-the-art courses.

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).

-The demand for engineers and scientists with a knowledge in Machine Learning is growing as the amount of data in the world increases.
-After graduation you can pursue a career in industry, at a start-up or in a traditional well-established company.
-Possible titles are software developer, deep learning engineer, computer vision engineer, data analyst, software engineer, quantitative analyst, data scientist, and systems engineer in companies as Dice, Logitech, Google, and McKinsey in, for example, Sweden, Switzerland, Germany, China, India, and the US.
+The demand for engineers and scientists with knowledge in Machine Learning is growing as the amount of data in the world increases.
+After graduation, you can pursue a career in industry, at a start-up or in a traditional well-established company.
+Possible titles are software developer, deep learning engineer, computer vision engineer, data analyst, software engineer, quantitative analyst, data scientist, and systems engineer in companies such as Dice, Logitech, Google, and McKinsey in, for example, Sweden, Switzerland, Germany, China, India, and the US.

 This master's programme is also a suitable basis for work in a research and development department in industry, as well as for a continued research career, and doctoral studies.